The United Arab Emirates is made up of seven separate Emirates and, among those, Abu Dhabi ranks second in population, behind Dubai.

-Abu Dhabi is the capital city of the United Arab Emirates and is considered its largest city, based on available land.
+Abu Dhabi is the capital city of the United Arab Emirates and is also considered its second largest city, based on available land - with 972 square kilometers to consider.
 Abu Dhabi houses the government offices and carries out all government-related tasks for the UAE.

 The labor force within Abu Dhabi is quite high at 83.1% of the total population.
 However, the number of women in the workforce is rather low when compared to other parts of the world.
 Women make up just 21.4% of the overall population of working age people.
 Unemployment within Abu Dhabi is low as there are plenty of employment opportunities within the city, and the cost of living is quite high.
 The current unemployment rate is just 3.7%, which is very low when considering the fact that other countries and cities have unemployment rates into the double digits.

 Although most of the citizens and non-residents of Abu Dhabi travel by private vehicles, there is a public transportation service within the city.
-It is not as expansive as some since the service has only been active since 2008, but it does boast 650 buses servicing the 95 routes in varying parts of Abu Dhabi.
+It is not as expansive as some since the service has only been active since 2008, but it does boast 650 buses servicing the 95 routes in different parts of Abu Dhabi.
 To date, the service has provided transportation to more than 50 million people and counting.